-When and how is Pushkar Camel Fair celebrated?
+When and how do we celebrate the Pushkar Camel Fair?

-The dates of the fair are linked to the Hindu Lunar calendar and lasts 12 days.
-In 2017, the official Pushkar Fair dates are 28th of October to 4th of November, in 2018 from 15th to 23rd of November and in 2019 from 4th to 12th of November.
-The first five days are for camel trading and fair activities at the outskirts of the city.
-Camels are all decked up and shaved.
+The dates coincide with the Hindu Lunar Calendar, and lasts for 12 days.
+In 2018, the official Pushkar Fair starts on November 15th; in 2019 it begins on November 4th and in 2020 from November 22nd.
+The first five days are for camel trading and fair activities in the outskirts of the city.
+Camels are nicely prepared for the occasion.
 There are camel beauty pageants, dancing contests, races and whatnot.
 Musicians, acrobats, dancers, magicians, carousel rides, snake charmers; this fair has everything you’ve associated with India before coming.

-If you’re planning on visiting Rajasthan during the fare, book well in advance and be prepared to pay 10 times as much as you would usually in Pushkar around the year.
+If you’re planning on visiting Rajasthan during the fair, book well in advance and be prepared to pay 10 times more than usual in Pushkar around the year.
 And be careful of god men and other freeloaders trying to fleece you.
-Find out here what other places you can visit in Rajasthan here.
+Find out what other places you can visit in Rajasthan here.

-Do you want to experience any of the Indian festivals while visiting?
-Or do you want to find our what other festivals might happen during your travel dates?
-Plan your trip with us now and we make sure you can experience the whole cultural richness of India and its exotic festivals.
+Do you want to experience any of these Indian festivals while visiting?
+Or do you want to find out what other festivals might happen during your travel dates?
+Plan your trip with us now and we make sure you experience the whole cultural richness of India and its exotic festivals.